Founder and Director

 Born and raised in New York City, Michelle joined the staff in 2009, after volunteering for over a year.
 Her responsibilities include recruiting new supporters, overseeing CAS's fundraising efforts, increasing public awareness of CAS, and planning special events.
 Prior to CAS, Michelle spent over a decade as a public interest lawyer, with a focus on environmental justice litigation and policy initiatives.
 When she's not at the farm, Michelle can be found in New York City with her partner and their four rescued cats, where she obsessively practices samurai sword fighting and kickboxing.
 She also enjoys off-road mountain biking and white water rafting.

 A small business owner/manager for many years, Kathy joined the CAS crew part-time in 2006.
 She has served in many different volunteer and staff roles since then, and we are thrilled to have her join us full-time!
 As Farm Manager, Kathy oversees the daily care of all of our animals and manages barn staff and volunteers.
-Kathy lives in Catskill with her beloved dogs, ducks, cats, and partner Alex.
+Kathy lives in Catskill with her beloved dogs, ducks, and cats.
 In her free time she enjoys hiking, reading, watching movies, gardening, and talking to her favorite person: her 22 year old daughter.

 Animal Care Coordinator